This page was contributed by a member of the AMP community

 Under this approach, you just need to give the role permissions at the Minecraft instance level.
 Do this by ‘managing’ the Minecraft instance as an admin, and then setting the role permissions in the Configuration menu that appears in that instance’s web panel.

 Then, to allow the user to log in, you have two options.
 The easiest option is to provide the user with a specific URL for that instance.
-You can get this URL by right clicking on the instance, and selecting ‘Manage in a new tab’.
-You will see in the new tab’s browser bar the URL for your AMP installation, followed by /?instance=xxxxxxx (with xxxxxxx being a sequence of numbers and letters).
-This is the URL for the Minecraft instance.
-The user can use that URL to log in.
+You can get this URL by clicking on on the icon showing an arrow pointing up and to the right on the instance.[2]
+You will see in the new tab’s browser bar the URL for your AMP installation, followed by /remote/xxxxxxx

-The other option is to rebind the Minecraft instance from 127.0.0.1 to 0.0.0.0, using the command ampinstmgr rebind.
+.
 This will allow the instance to be reached on the IP of the machine running AMP and the specific port of the Minecraft instance (eg 8081).

 User created at application instance level